pnp/blog/content/post/office-add-ins-community-call-july-2021.md

 you think we will see support for 1.6+ before 2022?**

 \
-We have this in our backlog, but we don\'t yet have an ETA.
+We have this in our backlog, but we don't yet have an ETA.

 \
 **Outlook on mobile still does not support compose mode add-ins, or the On-send event.
 This was a highly requested feature on the UserVoice system.
 When will Outlook on mobile support both of these?
-How did the
-\'Exclaimer\' add-in from June 2021\'s community call work on Outlook mobile without support for compose mode add-ins?**
+How did the 'Exclaimer' add-in from June 2021's community call work on Outlook mobile without support for compose mode add-ins?**

 \
-We have this in our backlog, but we don\'t yet have an ETA.
+We have this in our backlog, but we don't yet have an ETA.
 The Exclaimer add-in isn't designed for use on Outlook on mobile.

 \